Montana/prowl-aws-docs/README.md

 Then redeploy.

+## Django modules

+There's a couple of Django modules you should have already on your Mac, or PC.
+Assuming you're running Linux, you need to run
+<pre>pip install django-storages boto</pre>

+Going back to the `settings.py` file, you want to add the following lines

+<pre>INSTALLED_APPS = (
+          ...,
+          'storages',
+     )</pre>

 ## Conclusion

 Well, that's that!
 You're linked up to Lambda, AWS, and you had help from Zappa!
 This could have also been done on a CDN like CloudFront or StackPath, but for the sake of time I won't be covering that here.
 This documentation is made for employees, but could potentially be applied to other situations, and for that reason I made this open.